Dysta/PyLangGetter/README.md

 `python -m pylanggetter fr --temporis` to get lang files in **fr** language and **temporis** build \
 `python -m pylanggetter it de --betaenv` to get lang files in **it** and **de** langage and **betaenv** build \
 `python -m pylanggetter es pt --prod --temporis` to get lang files in **es** and **pt** langage and **prod** and **temporis** build
+`python -m pylanggetter fr --prod --whatever` to get lang files in **fr** langage and **prod** and **whatever** build

 Available language option : `fr, de, en, it, es, pt, nl` \
 Available build option : `--prod, --betaenv, --temporis, --ephemeris2releasebucket, --t3mporis-release`

+The tool now support any build option, it mean that if you put `--whatever`, the tool will try to download the `cdn.retro/whatever` langs file and raise an 403 error since the build doesn't exist.

 #### Build description:
 - **prod**: official lang used on regular servers